cheshire137/Mahjong/README.md

 [![Build status](https://travis-ci.org/cheshire137/Mahjong.svg?branch=master)](https://travis-ci.org/cheshire137/Mahjong)

 An implementation of [Mahjong solitaire](https://en.wikipedia.org/wiki/Mahjong_solitaire) as a Rails app.
+You can [try it out](https://mahjong-rails.herokuapp.com/) on my Heroku app.

 ## How to Develop